 These machines have become increasingly common as they become more sophisticated and scanning technology such as RFID gradually replaces barcodes.
 Common examples include self-scanning of shopping products when buying at a store, and going through passport control in certain international airports.

 ATM's were invented in London in 1967 and since then have become ubiquitous, giving people a quick and easy way to access their bank accounts.
-Modern ATM's can be used for such things as cash withdrawals, to check bank balances, or credit mobile phones.
+Modern ATM's can be used for such things as cash withdrawals, to check bank balances, deposit money, or credit mobile phones.